adhamsaleh13/Linux-Server-Hardening-Log-Monitor/README.md

 ---

 # How to Run
-to run the hardening script do this sudo bash hardening_script.sh
+to run the hardening script do this: sudo bash hardening_script.sh

-and to run the log monitor script do this sudo python3 log_analyst.py you can also type it without sudo it depenends on your settings
+and to run the log monitor script do this: sudo python3 log_analyst.py you can also type it without sudo it depenends on your settings